Neutral / cushion / high arch

 - In relation to the first edition of the Vazee Pace, this latest model, although in the Protect Pack model, has an upper that is a bit softer for a more luxurious and glove-like fit.

-- The new mesh also has a scree-like feature that will be useful in keeping dirt out of the shoe.
+- The special version of the Vazee Pack 2 also has a scree-like mesh that will be useful in keeping dirt out of the shoe.

 - New Balance also uses a new outsole in this iteration as the thick rubber pods also have a more vertical design for a quicker and smoother transition through the gait cycle.
 The new underfoot layout works in the tandem with the very distinctive toe curl for more spring during take-off.